-Grown commercially all over Southeast North America and beyond, the Brightwell Blueberry is chosen for its vigorous growth, minimal maintenance, and flavorful fruit.
+Grown commercially throughout Southeast North America and beyond, the Brightwell Blueberry is chosen for its vigorous growth, minimal maintenance, and flavorful fruit.
 The open, spreading shrub reaches its full height quickly and can produce 15 pounds of berries each year.
 That's a lot of blueberry preserves!

-Fully grown, the Brightwell plant produces up to 15 pounds of berries each year.
-You'll have such a generous crop you’ll be able to share with friends, family and co-workers and still have plenty for yourself.
+Even better?
+The Brightwell's blueberries ripen quickly— just two months after you notice flowers decorating the branches, you'll be eating fresh fruit.
+And fully grown, the Brightwell plant produces up to 15 pounds of berries each year.
+You'll have such a generous crop you’ll be able to share with friends, family, and co-workers and still have plenty for yourself.

 Count on wildlife to be drawn to your blueberries.
 It’s easy enough to protect your berries by placing a simple netting over the shrub.
 In the meantime, you’re sure to see some interesting 4-legged friends who come to admire your colorful aromatic plants